reacton-js/reacton/README.md

 Regardless of the type, all components in Reacton are reactive.
 You can easily see this if you change the value of the custom **message** property of the Hello component in the browser console.
 To access any custom component data, the special **$data** property is used.

-To access this property, you must first select a component element.
-To make things easier, let's assign an ***id*** attribute with the value "hello" to the Hello component's mount tag, as shown below:
+To access this property, you must first select the component element.
+To simplify the task, assign the ***id*** attribute with the value "hello" to the mount element of the Hello component, as shown below:

 ```html
 <!-- mount the Hello component -->